Physical

 • Quark Drive is the go-to ability for Iron Hands.
 It raises highest stat on Electric Terrain, or if holding Booster Energy.
 It's Iron Hands's only ability.

 • Iron Hands is a physical attacker with base 140 Attack.
 Tanky enough to absorb a few hits, too.
-But the speed tells the real story — base 50 Speed is low.
+Speed tells the real story.
+Base 50 Speed is low.
 Priority moves or Trick Room are the way to go.
 Fits the wallbreaker role.

 Since Scarlet & Violet, Iron Hands has been obtainable in 1 games.
 A Generation 9 debut means a shorter history, but Iron Hands has appeared steadily across every generation since.